Two people working in a kitchen wearing aprons and gloves, cooking and preparing food.

 Course specific additional costs

-Prior to admission to this course, you will be required to obtain a Disclosure and Barring Service (DBS) check through the University, for which there will be charge.
+Prior to admission to this course, you will be required to obtain a Disclosure and Barring Service (DBS) check through the University, for which there will be charge and you need to undertake a Fitness to Practice assessment with Occupational Health to ensure suitability for the course.

 Visit DBS for details about the cost for further information.